 Things wander even further from the lucid on the kaleidoscopic and graceful ‘I Almost Didn’t Notice’, as he recalls how he “mistook the sound of ice breaking for the scattered remains of the sun”.
 It’s quite a trip.
 That fever dream state is best captured on album highlight ‘Mount Analogue, a bouncing brass-flecked-meets-post-rock riddle, punctuated by Robert Frost’s reading of his elegiac poem ‘Stopping By The Woods On A Snowy Evening’.

 There’s a plodding predictability to ‘You Wear It Second Hand’, and ‘All These Words’ tries a little too hard to be arena rock, but the highs and lows add to its charm and tell of the character of the band.
 Free from commercial constraints, Idlewild are reinvigorated.
 ‘Interview Music’ is their best work in 17 years.
 They seem driven by the joy of making music great again.
-It won’t change the world, but record is a wonderful world all of their own.
+It won’t change the world, but this record is a wonderful world all of their own.

 - Release Date: April 5